MPCA-data/tidytuesdays/README.md

 > 1. Show-n-tell what you want to replace: mega Excel tools, Access
 > 1. Is it an outlier?
 > 1. Non-detects: `NADA` vs `EnvStats`
-> 1. Time series forecasting (Barbara)
+> 1. Time series forecasting
+> 1. Maps and shapefiles
-> 1. Kriging - Spatial interpolating between map points
+>     - Kriging / Spatial interpolating between map points
 > 1. Conditional probability
+> 1. `broom` your modeling results
 > 1. What is Rmarkdown?
 > 1. `gganimate`
 >     - gifs for mpca tweets